Skip to main content

 8 Protein shakes

 Finally, if you prefer to drink your snacks, you can’t beat a protein shake on ease, flavor, and nutrition.
-Popular vegan protein shake brands include Ripple, which offers its pea milk-based shake in two flavors: Chocolate and Vanilla.
+Popular vegan protein shake brands include Ripple, which offers its pea milk-based shake in three flavors: chocolate, vanilla, and coffee.
 You can also buy protein powder to make your own shake from home from brands like Vega and Truvani.
+For more on protein powder, check out our extensive guide here.

 For more on vegan protein, read: